top of page

 Availability Criteria

-FORE Australia volunteers are empowered to have full control over which days of the week they would like to work.
+FORE Australia volunteers are empowered to have full control over their schedule.
 To ensure a rewarding and manageable experience, we ask for:

 Program Details

-FORE Australia’s Policy Program is a hands-on, remote/hybrid training program that gives you practical experience to learn policy research, writing, and communication.
+Join FORE Australia’s Volunteer Policy Training Program (remote or hybrid) - a hands-on training program that gives you practical experience in policy research, writing, and communication.

-Volunteers learn to independently and collaboratively draft and refine one-page policy briefs for Australia’s first online resource of One-Page briefs - a tool used by policymakers, staffers, and advocates to surface ready-to-implement solutions.
+Volunteers learn to independently and collaboratively draft and refine one-page policy briefs to be published in Australia’s first online Policy Library of One-Page Briefs - a tool used by policymakers, staffers, and advocates to surface ready-to-implement solutions.

 Through structured training, mentoring, and daily team collaboration, you’ll learn how to: